abotas/moreorlesswrong/README.md

 ## What's implemented?
 - A (not at all optimized) claim extractor.
 Extracts N most central claims
-- A harness for generating metrics *on claims* (no cross/claim metrics for now)
+- A harness for generating metrics *on claims* (no cross-claim metrics for now)
    - to add a new metric implement a metrics/{metric}.py and add it to the @claim_metric_registry
 - An interruptable/resumable pipeline that runs over a set of posts, extracts claims, generates metrics
-- A tiny streamlit app for seeing metrics across claims, and how they correlate with base_score
+- A streamlit app for seeing metrics across claims, and how they correlate with base_score
+- **5 implemented metrics:**
+   - **Novelty**: How new/original the claim is (EA audience & humanity)
+   - **InferentialSupport**: Quality of reasoning/evidence supporting the claim
+   - **ExternalValidation**: Fact-checking against external sources
+   - **Robustness**: Two-step evaluation of claim improvement potential
+   - **AuthorAura**: Author fame/prominence scoring

 ## Issues
 - Might not be that useful without improving/droppingin replacement claim extractor